Marcell Ozuna Preview, Player Props: Braves vs. Rockies

 Rockies Pitching Rankings

-- The Rockies' 5.60 team ERA ranks 29th among all MLB pitching staffs.
+- The Rockies have the 29th-ranked team ERA among all MLB pitching staffs (5.58).

-- The Rockies surrender the second-most home runs in baseball (190 total, 1.5 per game).
+- The Rockies give up the second-most home runs in baseball (191 total, 1.4 per game).

-- His most recent appearance was on Thursday against the Tampa Bay Rays, when the righty went five innings, surrendering two earned runs while allowing four hits.
+- His most recent time out came on Friday against the Baltimore Orioles, when the left-hander went six innings, surrendering three earned runs while giving up eight hits.

-- The 26-year-old has amassed a 4.92 ERA and 7.8 strikeouts per nine innings in 22 games this season, while giving up a batting average of .258 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.